 Surgery for prostate cancer is called radical prostatectomy (RP).
 It involves complete removal of the prostate gland and can be performed via a standard open incision or keyhole / laparoscopic techniques.
 Keyhole or laparoscopic radical prostatectomy (LRP) is a minimally invasive technique that can be achieved with or without the assistance of an expensive robotic machine.

 Traditionally radical prostatectomy was performed through a single incision that extended from the pubic bone to just below the umbilicus (belly button).
-For laparoscopic prostatectomy we use 5 small incisions through which ports are placed and specialised instruments and telescopic cameras are then inserted through the ports to perform the surgery in a precise manner facilitated by magnified vision.
+For robotic/laparoscopic prostatectomy we use 5 small incisions through which ports are placed and specialised instruments and telescopic cameras are then inserted through the ports to perform the surgery in a precise manner facilitated by magnified vision.

-When comparing keyhole / laparoscopic with open radical prostatectomy the benefits / advantages include improved visualisation, reduced blood loss with almost elimination of blood transfusion, reduced post operative-pain, fewer wound complications, a shorter hospital stay and earlier recovery with a more rapid return to normal activity and work.
+When comparing robotic / laparoscopic with open radical prostatectomy the benefits / advantages include improved visualisation, reduced blood loss with almost elimination of blood transfusion, reduced post operative-pain, fewer wound complications, a shorter hospital stay and earlier recovery with a more rapid return to normal activity and work.

 Pure laparoscopic prostatectomy without robotic assistance is only performed by a handful of surgeons in Australia, partly due to the intensive training that is required to become proficient and training centres located primarily in Europe where this was pioneered.
 Dr Louie-Johnsun was trained by one of the world’s pioneers and authorities on laparoscopic prostatectomy who has one of the highest volume of cases in the world.